AryanShivapuram/QuoteNation/README.md

 ### Running Project

-- In the terminal, change the porject's folder is not.
+- In the terminal, change the directory to project's folder if not.
   ```
   cd QuoteNation/
   ```